 - Provides an understanding for the fundamental economic approaches to groundwater policy and project evaluation

-- Incorporates cost-benefit analysis and life-cycle approaches in a triple-bottom line framework
+- Incorporates life-cycle cost-benefit approaches in a triple-bottom-line framework

 - Addresses local and regional groundwater economic choices through a series of practical applications

-This second volume in the two-volume set Groundwater Economics, is a must-have for any professional or student who needs to understand and evaluate water resources and manage their use from a variety of sustainable approaches.
+Cost-Benefit Analysis of Groundwater Policy and Projects, with Case Studies, Second Edition, the second volume of the two-volume set Groundwater Economics, is a must-have for any professional or student who needs to understand and evaluate water resources and manage their use from a variety of sustainable approaches.

 Table of Contents